divVerent/aaaaxy/README.md

 Save states record progress at checkpoints only and the game automatically saves when hitting one.

+WARNING: Do not edit the save game files.
+If needed, cheats are provided as command line options.

 ## Mathematical Notes

 This game does not take place in the Euclidean space you're used to -